babyfish-ct/jimmer/doc/docs/_shared/feedback/nan-mu.md

 The increase in maintenance costs is mainly reflected in the following points:
 1. People taking over this project will not be proficient in all VOs.
 When implementing new requirements, they will inadvertently increase a `VO`, further increasing the number of `VOs`.
-2. The same attribute has different names in different places.
+2. The same property has different names in different places.
 For example, a `UserVo3` object changes `name` to `username`, while another `UserVo4` changes `name` to `nickname`.
 It will be very confusing which name to use when interfacing with other services.
 3. As business evolves, some `VOs` are no longer used, but maintenance personnel dare not delete these `VOs` at will.
 After all, "the code can run" (sneer).
 4. Boring and repetitive manual work.
-Most `VOs` have mostly the same attributes, with only a few different attributes.
-Maintenance personnel inevitably have to copy existing attributes and then manually type the remaining different attributes.
+Most `VOs` have mostly the same properties, with only a few different properties.
+Maintenance personnel inevitably have to copy existing properties and then manually type the remaining different properties.
 This process is purely boring and repetitive manual work.

 ## Solving the naming problem caused by VO explosion